nospecs/ovadare/README.md

 - [Contribution](#contribution)
 - [License](#license)

-## Why Ovadare?
+## Why OVADARE?

-In a world where multi-agent systems are becoming the backbone of AI-driven solutions, Ovadare stands out by providing robust conflict detection, classification, and resolution capabilities.
-Whether it's resolving task overlaps, prioritization issues, or behavioral conflicts among agents, Ovadare ensures seamless collaboration within your AI ecosystem.
+In a world where multi-agent systems are becoming the backbone of AI-driven solutions, OVADARE stands out by providing robust conflict detection, classification, and resolution capabilities.
+Whether it's resolving task overlaps, prioritization issues, or behavioral conflicts among agents, OVADARE ensures seamless collaboration within your AI ecosystem.

 ## Getting Started

-To get started with Ovadare, follow these simple steps:
+To get started with OVADARE, follow these simple steps:

 ### 1. Installation

 Ensure you have Python >=3.8 installed on your system.
-Ovadare can be installed via pip:
+OVADARE can be installed via pip:

 ''
 pip install ovadare
 ''

-### 2. Setting Up Ovadare
+### 2. Setting Up OVADARE

-To integrate Ovadare into your project, create an Ovadare conflict resolution manager:
+To integrate OVADARE into your project, create an OVADARE conflict resolution manager:

 ''
 from ovadare.conflicts import ConflictDetector, ConflictResolver